JonikaR/portfolio/README.md

 ## About Me
-I am JonikaR, a masters student  of Public Policy and Management: Data ANalytics at Heinz College, Carnegie Mellon University.
+I am JonikaR, a masters student  of Public Policy and Management: Data Analytics at Heinz College, Carnegie Mellon University.
 This is my Public Portfolio.
 I am creating this in my Spring 22 course - Telling Stories with Data.

 ## What I hope to learn